catli/xBKT/README.md

         | 0  0  0  0  0 |
         | 0  0  2  0  0 |

-  In this example, the first student starts out with just a learning resource, and no checks for understanding.
+  In the above example, the first student starts out with just a learning resource, and no checks for understanding.
 In subsequent checkpoints, this student also responds to subpart 2 and 5, and gets the first wrong and the second correct.

 * `starts`: defines each student's starting position on the `data` matrix.
 For the above matrix,  `starts` would be defined as: